Are you struggling to find a career path that inspires you? Or maybe you simply don’t know what to do with your life

 For many types of online classes, check out Skillshare.
 Skillshare is an amazing online learning platform with classes on everything from Amazon selling to Etsy and more, for around $8.25/mo.
 It’s a pretty sweet deal.

 What about the money you need to take classes?
 Or start a business?
-Or quit your job tomorrow?
+Or quit your job?

-It depends.
+It depends on your situation.
 But where there is a will there is a way.
-It’s not easy, but the only thing to do is keep seeking to find what you need.
+It’s not easy, but the thing to do is keep looking for opportunities.

 Whatever you choose to do, go forth thoughtfully.
 Do research.
 Consider your investments of both time and money carefully.
-Use common sense while simultaneously embracing the unknown with courage and trust.
+Use common sense while simultaneously following your heart.